What riding experience do I need?

 If you are not a UK national please make sure you have checked your own country’s travel advice for your destination(s): The US Department of State: http://travel.state.gov Canadian Foreign Affairs: www.voyage.gc.ca Australian Government Travel Advice: www.smartraveller.gov.au NZ Government Travel Advice: www.safetravel.govt.nz.

 What about local currency?

-The base currency for this trip is any major currency.
-All can be readily exchangeable for the local currency, the Turkish Lira.
+The base currency for this trip is the US Dollar.
+The US Dollar is readily exchangeable for the local currencies.
+When you bring US Dollars, it must be in MINT condition or locals will not readily exchange the notes.
 It is easy to get local currency from ATMs using your debit / credit card in all towns and cities.
 Cards are readily accepted by hotels, restaurants, fuel stations.
 The websites below will give you the current rates of exchange.

 We require a minimum number of 8 riders on this tour.
 If we do not have this number of bookings, then we reserve the right to cancel the tour.
 If we have to cancel the tour we will provide you a minimum of 84 days notice prior to departure.